KPNZ: Legal battles

 In May 2005, human resources director/accounting manager Brad Brewer was fired from KPNZ for embezzlement.
 Two months later, Brewer, general manager Kurt Gentry and traffic manager Bonnie Dunn were arrested by Salt Lake City Police on charges of theft, fraud and forgery.
-The charges against Gentry were dropped after investigation by the Salt Lake District Attorney's Office.
+The charges against Gentry were dropped after investigation by the Salt Lake County District Attorney's Office.
 Charges against Dunn were dismissed in court as well.
 Brewer was charged with 31 separate counts and has since settled.
-All charges have been dropped or dismissed.
 The circumstances behind the arrests and dismantling of KPNZ are still unclear, though many rumors have been made public by partners, former employees and clients.

 In February 2014, KPNZ was involved in the FCC ruling to pay a $9,000 fine.
 This was due to the station "willfully and repeatedly violat[ing] Section 11.35(a) of the Commission's rules...by failing to maintain operational Emergency Alert System (EAS) equipment and logs."

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: